 Firstly,India has one of the rich and diverse set of textiles,jewellery and handicrafts.
 Above all, the history & culture of India has significantly contributed to the diversity in its handicrafts.
 Similar variety and range of products are hardly available elsewhere.
-In other words, the rich tapestry of India is to be cherished.
+In other words, the rich tapestry of India offers exquisite textiles, handicrafts & jewellery.
 Therefore, it is certainly not surprising that tourists to India are always on the look out to buy interesting souvenirs.
 For instance, tourists are typically interested in a Kashmiri carpets, pashmina shawls, bronze statues, Ayurvedic products and silk fabrics.
 Above all, they certainly don’t want to be quoted a ‘tourist’ rate.
-Therefore, ShopKhoj has put together a list of 20 best souvenirs from India .
-In addition, there is also the list of best shops to buy the souvenirs in 7 Indian cities.
+Therefore, ShopKhoj has put together a list of 20 best souvenirs from India and the best shops for these souvenirs in 7 Indian cities.

 Similar to pashmina shawls from Kashmir are the Kashmiri carpets.
 Firstly,Kashmiri carpets are handmade and hand-knotted in Kashmir.
 For example,carpet weaving is a small scale industry in Kashmir.
 Further, the carpets can be made in silk, wool or a combination of both.For instance ,the higher the knots/square inch in a carpet, the higher the price of the carpet.Further, silk carpets with higher knots are prized possessions and are typically passed down from one generation to another.In other words, they are heirloom products.

 Jaipur : Rajasthan Small cottage industries, Channi carpets and textiles pvt.
 Ltd., Jaipur boutique carpet